 Note: Get there during academic term January to April when everything is, of course, tons quieter.

 October and November – inter-monsoonal period

-The inter-monsoonal period is highly erratic and severe flooding and thunderstorms could occur at any location at any time.
-On the bright side, this is the off-peak season and so no crowds which are great as long as you don’t mind unpredictable downpours.
+The inter-monsoonal period is very erratic and severe flooding and thunderstorms could occur at any location at any time.
+On the brilliant side, this is often the off-peak season then no crowds which are great as long as you don’t mind unpredictable downpours.

-The Deepavali (Diwali) festival, which means “festival of lights” also takes place every year either in October or November depending on the Hindu Lunar calendar.
-It is a truly beautiful event where you can witness the glowing houses created by locals, try local cuisine and visit Kandaswamy Kovil, one of the most admired Hindu temples of Sri Lanka.
+The Deepavali (Diwali) festival, which suggests “festival of lights” also takes place per annum either in October or November counting on the Hindu calendar. it's a very beautiful event where you'll witness the glowing houses created by locals, try local cuisine and visit Kandaswamy Kovil, one among the foremost admired Hindu temples of Sri Lanka.